dabapps/django-readers/docs/tutorial.md

 ## Requirement 6: add an API endpoint to list books

-Our client has now decided that it's time to build a JavaScript frontend for their website, and wants us to expose the data via an API endpoint rather than rendering the HTML on the server.
+The client has now decided that it's time to build a JavaScript frontend for their website, and wants to expose the book data via an API endpoint rather than rendering the HTML on the server.

-The best way to build APIs with Django is to use [Django REST framework](https://www.django-rest-framework.org/). `django-readers` provides a mixin which allows us to use a spec to define the "shape" of the data that we want our endpoint to return.
+The best way to build APIs with Django is to use [Django REST framework](https://www.django-rest-framework.org/). `django-readers` provides a mixin that allows you to use a spec to define the "shape" of the data that the endpoint should return.
 As we've already seen, `django-readers` will extract this data from the database as efficiently as it can.
 This makes it very quick to build endpoints without compromising on performance.

-We're going to illustrate this by re-using the spec from above.
+We're going to illustrate this by re-using the spec from the previous section.
 To avoid repeating the example code again, we're going to assume that the `is_vintage` pair is defined already.

 ```python
 from django_readers.rest_framework import SpecMixin